 I’m fighting for everyone to have access to the safety net that gave me a second chance.

-Because no family should risk bankruptcy because of a sudden illness or accident.
+no family should risk bankruptcy because of a sudden illness or accident.

 Early Life